rapid7/insightconnect-plugins/plugins/automox/help.md

 #### Get Device Software

-Retrieve a list of software installed on a device
+This action is used to retrieve a list of software installed on a device

 ##### Input